lttng/lttng-modules/README.md

 Support
 -------

-Linux kernels >= 2.6.36 are supported.
+Linux kernels >= 2.6.36 and < 4.10 are supported by LTTng modules 2.8.
+Upgrade to a newer LTTng modules for more recent kernels.

 Notes